CrystalGrowerOrg/cgaspects/README.md

 To use CGAspects with python, clone the repository and then install the package.
 Ensure you have Python >=3.10 installed on your system.

-1. (Optional) The repository uses Git LFS for managing large files, so make sure you have Git LFS installed before cloning.
-   Install Git LFS.
-You can find detailed installation instructions for different operating systems on the [Git LFS website](https://git-lfs.github.com/).

-3. Clone the CGAspects repository (shallow clone with depth 1):
+1. Clone the CGAspects repository (shallow clone with depth 1):

     ```bash
     git clone --depth=1 https://github.com/CrystalGrowerOrg/crystalaspects.git
     cd crystalaspects
     ```

-4. Fetch the large files with Git LFS:
+2. Fetch the large files with Git LFS:

     ```bash
     git lfs install
     git lfs pull
     ```

-5. Install CGAspects via pip:
+3. Install CGAspects via pip:

     ```bash
     pip install .